 It probably won’t surprise you to know that we spend a lot of time researching travel.
-Like many of you, we read articles and blogs, daydream about the places we see on Pinterest and Instagram, and make plans to visit the corners of the globe that interest us the most.
-So when we found out the Travel & Adventure Show was going to be in Washington, DC a couple of weeks ago, we purchased tickets without thinking twice.
-Hoping it would be a great way to get inspired and do some research all at the same time, we joined thousands of fellow travelers with a similar purpose at the DC Convention Center.
+Like many of you, we read articles and blogs, daydream about the places we see on Pinterest and Instagram, and make plans to put our vacation time to good use as we visit the corners of the globe that interest us the most.
+So when we found out the Travel & Adventure Show was going to be in Washington, DC, we purchased tickets without thinking twice.
+Hoping it would be a great way to get inspired and do some research all at the same time, we joined thousands of fellow travelers with a similar goal at the Washington, DC Convention Center.

 Taking Advantage of the Booths